yumozo/blog-client/README.md

-This proj is just to practice React & TS.
+This proj is just for practice.

-## Tools
+## I use

 - Next.js

-- Tailwind
-- Headless UI
+Start adding MDX for my blog (that I hope I'll start)